The-Focus-AI/thefocus-landing/src/content/posts/Making hard things easier.md

 Then I copied the text into [ChatGPT](https://chatgpt.com/) , [Claude](https://claude.ai/new), and [Gemini](https://gemini.google.com/app).
 I told it to rewrite it the "style of [La Rochefoucauld](https://www.goodreads.com/author/quotes/7428903.Fran_ois_de_La_Rochefoucauld)", make it more concise, use shorter more modern language.
 I copied the output of one model into another.

 I put them all together, and just let it sit there.
 I'd organized my thoughts.

 Eventually I slept on it, threw it all out, and hammered this post out in 15 minutes.
 ## Yesterday

-Image this process in the past, the way past.
+Imagine this process in the past, the way past.
 Forget about the terror of the blank page, about not knowing exactly what to write or if you had anything to say.
 To even get to that point you'd need to work hard.

+You'd need to get paper.
 Paper was so hard to come by that it made sense to erase what was written on it before.
 Whole texts have [been recovered from a palimpsest](https://spotlight.vatlib.it/palimpsests/feature/digital-recovery-of-removed-texts).

 Finding nibs and inks to write with, cursive writing and blotting ink...
+Ink was probably everywhere.
 Then typewriters came along and we focused on words and paragraphs rather than how the letters were formed.

 Typewriters graduated to word processors, and "copy and pasting" became a metaphor rather than using scissors to move text around.
-Spelling checkers red-squiggled their way into grammar checkers, and a million Hemmingway imitators were released into the world.
+Spelling checkers red-squiggled their way into grammar checkers, and a million Hemmingway imitators were unleashed upon the unsuspecting world.
 ## Tomorrow

 Now the tools can do even more -- [Gemini DeepResearch](https://blog.google/products/gemini/google-gemini-deep-research/) will scour the internet for you to get you a list of references.
 It will summarize for you, and give you a list of bullet points.
 Any of the models will let you expand on whatever topic, and full it up with empty, grammatically correct prose.